RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 ## Sync using Active-Passive

-If your target database is hosted on a Flexible (or Annual) subscription, you can use Active-Passive to sync (synchronize) the source database to the target database.
-(The source database can be hosted on a Fixed, Flexible, or Annual subscription.)
+If your target database is hosted on Redis Cloud Pro, you can use Active-Passive to sync (synchronize) the source database to the target database.
+(The source database can be hosted on Redis Cloud Pro or Redis Cloud Essentials.)

 The source database remains active while the data migrates.